 I graduated at the top of my class from Vanderbilt University Law School (a Top 20 law school) in 2004 on an academic scholarship, receiving awards in Entertainment Law and Criminal Law.
 I was an Articles Editor on the Vanderbilt Journal of Entertainment Law and Practice (now the Vanderbilt Journal of Entertainment & Technology Law).
 I studied Journalism and English at Indiana University in Bloomington and graduated with a Bachelor of Arts with High Distinction in 2001.
 While at IU, I worked on the student newspaper, the award-winning Indiana Daily Student, where I was editor of the Opinion page, copy edited, and wrote articles.
 I also studied English literature during my junior year abroad in an elite exchange program at the University of Kent in Canterbury, England.

 Let us take care of your legal headaches

-We live to ask questions, and can’t wait to get to know you so we can figure out how we can help you protect and grow your business.
+We can’t wait to get to know you so we can figure out how we can help you protect and grow your business’s intellectual property.

 *This website is attorney advertising and does not establish an attorney-client relationship, which is only formed when you have signed an engagement agreement.
 I cannot guarantee results; past results do not guarantee future results.
 Autumn is admitted to the Supreme Court of Tennessee, United States District Courts for the Eastern and Western Districts of Tennessee, and United States Court of Appeals for the Fourth Circuit.